Yasas1994/Jaeger/README.md

-# yet Another phaGE identifieR
+# yet AnothEr phaGE identifieR
 Identifying phage genome sequences concealed in metagenomes is a long standing problem in viral metagenomics and ecology.
 Although various methods have been introduced in the recent past, each methods has its own strengths and weaknesses.
 Recently, machine learning has gained popularity in detecting viruses in metagenome samples.
 Here, we introduce Jaeger a deep learning based, sensitive phage prediction tool.